hugsy/gef/docs/commands/ida-interact.md

 Now, to execute an RPC, invoke the command `ida-interact` on the desired method, with its arguments (if required).

-Now, to execute an RPC, invoke the command `ida-interact` on the desired method, with its arguments (if required).

 For example:
 ```
 gef➤  ida ida.set_color 0x40061E